Frequently Asked Questions

 We are searching for applicants who we believe can flourish in the program.
 The selection committee pays particular attention to strong prior experience in research and academic performance.

 North American students with a grade point average below B are rarely admitted.
 The median undergraduate grade point average of admitted students is about 3.5.
-Similarly, verbal GRE scores below 153 (or combined verbal and quantitative GRE scores below 308-310) usually preclude admission, unless there is substantial evidence of potential for academic excellence (for example, superb grades or outstanding research productivity).

 Are there particular criteria that the Admission Committee look for?